 A couple enjoying the hot tub on Delfin 1 in Iquitos, Peru

-The peak of the Dry season in Peru is from June – August which attracts the most tourists since you will likely not encounter rain at Machu Picchu.
+The peak of the Dry season in Peru is from June – August which attracts the most tourist since you will likely not encounter rain at Machu Picchu.
 Although, Peru is a very diverse destination and while some areas of the country might be rainy or cold, some coastal areas are perfect to visit.
 The main takeaway is that the shoulder seasons (March – May) and (Sept-August) are great times to visit Machu Picchu during the transitions of the rainy and dry season.
 Sure, you might encounter some rain, but you will also experience sunshine and less people at the ancient Citadel.
-Peru is still a great destination year-round, it just depends on where you want to explore!

 Plaza de Armas: Cusco, Peru

 What to do in Peru if You’ve Already Seen Machu Picchu?

 If you’re like me, after you see Machu Picchu and maybe one or two other regions of Peru, you will be itching to go back for more.
 Luckily for you, a second or even third journey to Peru can be as exciting or even more wonderful as the first.
 Below we have compiled a gallery of some of our favorite destinations to see in Peru beyond Machu Picchu.

 For more interesting articles, make sure to visit https://blog.feedspot.com/travel_magazines/ and see why were chosen as one of the top travel publications on the worldwide web!

 Travel to Peru in 2020: Best Destinations Beyond Machu Picchu:

 Southern Peru: Islas Ballestas, Pisco Region, Huacachina Oasis, Nazca Lines, Arequipa & Colca Canyon